Node-RED Flow Examples

 - An

-with the timestamp. -
+inject nodewith the timestamp. -

 A

-.
-In this case we need to store a.csv
+file node.
+In this case we need to store a.csvfile named modbus_sem3_map.csv in/home/root/with the following content: -

 Two

-where columns and separators are indicated. - The
+csv nodeswhere columns and separators are indicated. - The

-modbus flex getter
+modbus flex gettermodule. - The

-with the message payload. - Another
+debug nodewith the message payload. - Another

 The flow obtained for this example is shown in the image below.